tomoya-sasaki/Code_Tips/Algorithm/MCMC/Simple_Examples/README.md

 # Various Ways of Sampling
 It is always good to track accept rate.

+Maybe you don't need to add an logistic error term in the examples below.
+* `Metropolis-Hastings-PRML-LogisticRegression`: Above points are fine.
+* `Slice-Sampling-LogisticRegression`: This should also be fine.
+* `DirichletMultinomialRegression.ipynb`: Works.

+When you use slice sampling, the choice of  `A` can be critical.

 **There might be bugs, or theoretical misunderstandings!!
 Check list below!!**
 * `Metropolis-Hastings-Gaussian1D`: should be fine
 * `Metropolis-Hastings-Gaussian`: no prior, no log sigma